BKK-WeSpace/tree-population/README.md

 ### For members

-Either do the steps above or pick an issue you would like to work on and assign it to yourself.
+Follow the steps above, or pick an issue you'd like to work on and assign it to yourself.

 ## Documentation